 Please see our Hybrid NUflex FAQs for more detailed information or talk with your academic advisor about your options.

-The university welcomes questions and requests from those who may have specific challenges related to returning to campus in the spring.
+The university welcomes questions and requests from those who may have specific challenges related to returning to campus in the summer.
 Please feel free to discuss with your department chair, associate dean for graduate education or the vice provost for the PhD Network prior to making a request.
 Please note that any information shared related to a request will be treated confidentially.

 Requests to pursue PhD education activities remotely will be addressed on a case-by-case basis as follows.
 PhD students who are granted approval will receive a Modified Academic Plan (MAP), which specifies requirements in course registration and any relevant funding responsibilities.
 Please use this form to make your request.